trenjoh/Dash-boards/README.md

 # Dash-boards
-The interactive dashbords is to help the human resouce personnel always have a quicker glimpse of the employees information for the company
+The interactive POWER BI dashbords is to help the human resouce personnel always have a quicker glimpse of the employees information for the company